2026 Competitions

 • Prelims: Couples will dance in heats to a minimum of three songs of three different tempos.

-• Finals: Finalists will dance to DJed music.
-They will dance one all-skate warmup song; then in a dual spotlight round to showcase diverse skill, partnering, and musicality; and in a final all-skate round.
+• Finals to DJ music: Finalists will dance to DJ’d music.
+They will dance to one all-skate warm-up song; then, in a spotlight round, showcase their diverse skills, partnering, and musicality; and conclude with a final all-skate round.

 Amateur Mixed Couples